neurodata/brainlit/experiments/axon_geometry/README.rst

     ... etc.

-and download data from S3 (no credentials are required)
+and download data from S3 (no credentials are required).

 2. Compute and save trace analysis data